The Chronicle of Higher Education

-The Chronicle of Higher Education is a newspaper and website that presents news, information, and jobs for college and university faculty and student affairs professionals, including staff members and administrators.
+The Chronicle of Higher Education is an American newspaper and website that presents news, information, and jobs for college and university faculty and student affairs professionals, including staff members and administrators.
 A subscription is required to read some articles.

-The Chronicle is based in Washington, D.C. and is a major news service covering U.S. academia.
+The Chronicle is based in Washington, D.C., and is a major news service covering U.S. academia.
 It is published every weekday online and appears weekly in print except for every other week in May, June, July, and August and the last three weeks in December.
-In print, The Chronicle is published in two sections: Section A incwith news, section B with job listings, and The Chronicle Review, a magazine of arts and ideas.
-It also publishes The Chronicle of Philanthropy, a newspaper for the nonprofit world; The Chronicle Guide to Grants, an electronic database of corporate and foundation grants; and the web portal Arts & Letters Daily.
+In print, The Chronicle is published in two sections: Section A with news, section B with job listings, and The Chronicle Review, a magazine of arts and ideas.
+It also publishes Arts & Letters Daily.